sortable/ads/README.md

 require('@sortable/ads');

-// use the API via global variable sortableads.[method]
+// use the API via global variable sortableads.method
 ...
 ```

 Note that unlike most NPM modules that expose functionality, this module simply instantiates a global variable **sortableads** and populates it with the public API calls.

-You can also consume the library by including the JavaScript bundle as provided by NPM's CDN:
+For easy **testing**, you can also consume the library by including the JavaScript bundle as provided by a CDN:

 `<script src="https://cdn.jsdelivr.net/npm/@sortable/ads@x.x.x/dist/sortableads.min.js" async/>`

 where x.x.x can be changed to whichever version of the API you wish to use.
+However, note that this link should **NOT** be used in production.
+You can download the Ads Manager script and serve it from your web hosting server.

 Note that if you are loading the script asynchronously, you should include the following script and define sortableads before you use it: